Arhisan/DUET-for-Pupil/README.md

 - config.csv

 ## Get Started
-Prepare Pupil-labs projefts created while dual eye-tracking session.
+Prepare Pupil-labs projects created while dual eye-tracking session.

 1. Open both projects via Pupil-player and export the desired surface from each.
 2. Extract export folders into one directory (i.e. "dir/") and rename them with "000" and "001" as follows.